sst/guide/_chapters/add-a-create-note-api.md

 Here we are adding our newly added create function to the configuration.
 We specify that it handles `post` requests at the `/notes` endpoint.
 This pattern of using a single Lambda function to respond to a single HTTP event is very much like the [Microservices architecture](https://en.wikipedia.org/wiki/Microservices).
 We discuss this and a few other patterns in the chapter on [organizing Serverless Framework projects]({% link _chapters/organizing-serverless-projects.md %}).
 We set CORS support to true.
 This is because our frontend is going to be served from a different domain.
 As the authorizer we are going to restrict access to our API based on the user's IAM credentials.
 We will touch on this and how our User Pool works with this, in the Cognito Identity Pool chapter.

+The `iamRoleStatements` section is telling AWS which resources our Lambda functions have access to.
+In this case we are saying that our Lambda functions can carry out the above listed actions on DynamoDB.
+We specify DynamoDB using `arn:aws:dynamodb:us-east-1:*:*`.
+This is roughly pointing to every DynamoDB table in the `us-east-1` region.
+We can be more specific here by specifying the table name but we'll leave this as an exercise for the reader.
+Just make sure to use the region that the DynamoDB table was created in, as this can be a common source of issues later on.
+For us the region is `us-east-1`.

 ### Test

 Now we are ready to test our new API.
 To be able to test it on our local we are going to mock the input parameters.